azfeng8/GLIB-Baking-Fails-and-LLMs/README.md

+# Logging and loading

+This branch contains utilities for logging and loading.

+## Purposes
-Wrote some logging and loading utilities to analyze the methods and implementations more clearly.
+Wrote some logging and loading utilities.
+Purposes are:

+1. To analyze the methods and implementations more clearly.
+2. Replay experiments in a way to be able to compare outputs for isolating the effects of the learner, planner, and explorer. (holding all other variables (modules) constant)
+3. Load transition model: for LLM warm-starting.

+## Instructions

-## Modify settings.json to collect,analyze,replay (or not) experiments.
+Modify settings.json to collect,analyze,replay (or not) experiments.
 To modify each experiment's details, use settings.py.

 Pick one of four modes to write in settings.json.